secretGeek/ok-bash/README.md

 You can't use every text as a command name.
 The first character has to be a letter or underscore (`_`).
 After this, you also can use numbers, a dash (`-`) or a period (`.`).
 The command has to be ASCII and is interpreted case-sensitive.
 You can put whitespace around it, but that will be stripped because _ok-bash_ does some formatting so it looks nice.

+## Auto completion

+<mark>this section will probably change</mark>

+Work-in-progress support for [auto-complete](https://unix.stackexchange.com/a/291867) in bash, add this line after _ok-bash_ installation:

+	. "${_OK__PATH_TO_ME}/ok-complete.bash"

+This will auto-complete internal and named commands, when you press tab.

+	$ ok li[TAB]	     # press TAB key
+	$ ok list[BEL]	     # it completes to list, but alerts with a BELL becuase there are more options
+	$ ok list[TAB][TAB]  # pressing TAB twice shows the options list         list-once    list-prompt
+	# ok list

+Also: auto-complete is not always necessary.
+When there's only one option, ok-bash will also function without the completion...

 ## Customization

 If you tried to run the script directly, you might have noticed there are some options to customize `ok`.
 Let's show the output here: